iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.11.00.005_01/report.md

 > Esst to use, doctors are friendly and efficient<br> :date: __2021-06-13 19:37:35__

 > Very fast telephone visit.
 Had a call from a provider in less than 5 minutes of completing my online registration!
 Definitely easier and faster than previously using MDLIve.
 Thanks to my employers insurance, it was $5 instead of $100+ from an Urgent Care facility.<br> :date: __2021-06-09 04:30:26__

-> Such a convenient way to receive urgent care from the comfort of your home or while at work.
-Very easy to use.
-All that's needed is good lighting and a steady wifi connection.<br> :date: __2021-06-04 11:45:28__

-> Very quick and efficient<br> :date: __2021-05-30 17:17:52__

-> Fast and easy.
-No long wait at urgent care<br> :date: __2021-05-25 18:32:01__

-> The app was very straightforward and easy to use.
-The doctor was very professional and .out important, he provided excellent treatment options.<br> :date: __2021-05-22 14:38:15__